ABI-Software/MeshParser/README.rst

 =========================

 A Python library for parsing different mesh formats in to a list of points and a list of elements.
 The element's nodes are identified by indexes into the point list array.

+This project uses _`semantic versioning <http://semver.org/>` when versioning the software.

 Currently this library supports reading of the following formats: